Pride – A Dual-Edged Sword For Scam Victims

 Psychologically, pride serves various functions:

 While pride can be a positive and motivating emotion, excessive pride or the wrong kind of pride (hubristic) may lead to negative consequences, including arrogance, intolerance, and strained relationships.
-It can also lead to denial and many forms, such as the inability to accept the present situation and adapt to is as necessary to overcome the issues with being a crime victim.
+It can also lead to denial and many forms, such as the inability to accept the present situation and adapt to it as necessary to overcome the issues of being a crime victim.

 Balancing pride with humility and recognizing the achievements without diminishing others’ worth is crucial for psychological well-being and healthy social interactions.